vidarr/ringbuffer/readme.md

 1. Wrong documentation: Requires effort, how much exactly depends
 2. No documentation: No costs whatsoever
 3. Incomplete documentation: Requires more effort than 2.
-4. Complete documentation: Requires a substantial amount of work, I guess one third of the entire development efforts for a module is a good estimate
+4. Complete documentation: Requires a substantial amount of work, I guess one third of the entire development efforts for a module is a rule of thumb for the lower bound

 So, the first thing to say is: If you do not plan to spend at least one third of